Booyong Flora Reserve: Description

 The red-brown soil is derived from a basaltic flow from the nearby Mount Warning and later volcanic flows from the Nightcap Range.
 Average annual rainfall at Lismore is 1340 mm.

 90 species of rainforest trees have been recorded in this small area.
-Significant rainforest tree species include White Booyong, Small-leaved Fig, Olivers Sassafras, Black Bean, Grey Walnut, Blush Walnut, Koda, Red Cedar, White Beech, Pepperberry and Hard Quandong.
+Significant rainforest tree species include white booyong, small-leaved fig, Oliver's sassafras, black bean, grey walnut, blush walnut, koda, red cedar, white beech, pepperberry and hard quandong.
 Rainforest myrtles at Booyong reserve are well represented.
-The most striking are the large Francis Water Gums; one of which has a 4 m wide girth.
+The most striking are the large Francis water gums; one of which has a 4 m wide girth.

 A sealed road divides the reserve, with a grassy area in the western corner, surrounded by rainforest.
 Another grassy area to the north by the railway line also abuts onto the rainforest.

-A colony of Grey-headed Flying Fox lives in this reserve.
-The spectacular Richmond Birdwing butterfly may be seen here, as its food plant grows in this rainforest.
+A colony of grey-headed flying fox lives in this reserve.
+The spectacular Richmond birdwing butterfly may be seen here, as its food plant grows in this rainforest.